 The new Hamilton Khaki Aviation X-Patrol (refs.
-H76556331, H76556131, and H76566751) automatic wrist watch looks like an evolution of the stealthy Hamilton Khaki X-Mach Pilot watch that was presented almost exactly three years ago in February, 2009.
+H76556331, H76556131, and H76566751) looks like an evolution of the stealthy Hamilton Khaki X-Mach Pilot watch that was presented almost exactly three years ago in February, 2009.
 The difference between the two?
 Well, preserving all the controls and being powered by virtually the same movement, the new version now lets you convert nautical miles into statute miles and back.
 And the watch has also become smaller.

 According to official specs, the upcoming Hamilton Khaki Aviation X-Patrol is going to be delivered in a mid-sized (at least, for the chosen style) stainless steel case that has shrunk from impressive (and certainly inspired by Breitling) 44 mm to more wearable 42 millimeters.